 Become a carbon farmer

-With the Zero Carbon bill, the NZ carbon reduction commitment under the Paris Agreement and increased awareness about climate change, the demand for carbon credits from native forest is hugely outstripping supply.
-Ekos is pioneering the use of carbon credits to fund the establishment of indigenous forest at scale through our Nature Carbon Programme.
+With the Zero Carbon bill, the Aotearoa-New Zealand carbon reduction commitment under the Paris Agreement and increased awareness about climate change, the demand for carbon credits from native forest is hugely outstripping supply. ekos is pioneering the use of carbon credits to fund the establishment of indigenous forest at scale through our Nature Carbon Programme.

 If you are a landowner wanting to establish native forest for erosion control, waterways protection, or have marginal farmland that may deliver better returns from carbon farming - we want to hear from you.